awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-as-scheduledaction.md

 ## Examples<a name="aws-resource-as-scheduledaction--examples"></a>

-The following example schedule scaling actions for an Auto Scaling group\.
+The following examples schedule scaling actions for an Auto Scaling group\.

-### Scheduled scaling action<a name="aws-resource-as-scheduledaction--examples--Scheduled_scaling_action"></a>
+### Scheduled actions that run on a recurring schedule<a name="aws-resource-as-scheduledaction--examples--Scheduled_actions_that_run_on_a_recurring_schedule"></a>

 The following template snippet includes two scheduled actions that scale the number of instances in an Auto Scaling group\.
 The `ScheduledActionOut` action starts at 7 AM every day and sets the Auto Scaling group to a minimum of five Amazon EC2 instances with a maximum of 10\.
 The `ScheduledActionIn` action starts at 7 PM every day and sets the Auto Scaling group to a minimum and maximum of one Amazon EC2 instance\.
+The time zone is not provided\.
+As a result, these scheduled actions will recur in UTC time\.

-#### JSON<a name="aws-resource-as-scheduledaction--examples--Scheduled_scaling_action--json"></a>
+#### JSON<a name="aws-resource-as-scheduledaction--examples--Scheduled_actions_that_run_on_a_recurring_schedule--json"></a>

 ```
 {